 - Aniseed – has been used as an aphrodisiac since Greek and Roman times

-- Asparagus – mostly due to it’s phallic shape
+- Asparagus – primarily due to its phallic shape

-- Bananas – mostly due to it’s shape (see above) although it is possible Adam and Eve used banana leaves for coverage
+- Bananas – mostly due to its form (see above) although it is possible Adam and Eve used banana leaves for coverage

 - Basil (sweet) – promotes a sense of well being

-- Chocolate – yes it really is!
+- Chocolate – yes, it is!
 The Aztecs referred to chocolate as “nourishment of the gods”.
-It actually contains more antioxidants than red wine.
+It contains more antioxidants than red wine.
 Nutmeg wants to remind you that the only “real” chocolate is DARK.